-Tap to select WHEN FADER OPEN and the mix minus output feed pop-up appears.
+Tap to select WHEN FADER OPEN and the mix minus output feed pop-up appears as shown in figure 4.
 Within the pop-up, select one of the following feed options:

 - Nothing

 - Auto minus

 - Any of the 16 auxs

 - Any of the 32 tracks.